As part of our commitment to quality services, we aim to provide a reliable and quick repair service for our tenants.

 Thursday 9.30am to 5pm.

-You may also report a repair at the Council Offices.
+You may also report a repair by visiting the Council Offices.

 Call 01530 454789 between 5pm and 8.45am or during weekends and Bank Holidays.